Leveraging Time-Dependent Instrumental Noise for LISA SGWB Analysis: Validation: Simulation Based Inference Framework

 \textbf{Generalisation of strategy:} The general strategy employed in this work is to analyze cosmological SGWBs in LISA data segment-by-segment using a pre-trained network to combine individual segments into one informative posterior.
 Looking forward, we are interested as to how well this strategy can generalise to more complex scenarios.
 To do so, we identify some challenges and possible solutions.
 Firstly, the assumption regarding the independence of individual segments could be broken.
 This would happen for instance if working with data containing long-lived transient signals that exceed segment boundaries, see Sec.~\ref{sec:signal_model} for a more detailed discussion and possible mitigation strategies.
 Secondly, realistic signal and noise models will likely be more complicated than the simple templates used here.
 As long as these can be described by parametric models, \emph{i.e.}, they allow for forward modeling, the tools developed here can be straightforwardly generalized.
 In fact, the modular structure of our code is set up to facilitate this.
 On the signal side, this may include complicated analytical templates or template data banks.
 On the noise side, this may involve noise models with many different noise components, whose parameters may vary independently.
-However, a truly agnostic modeling of either the signal or the noise requires going beyond the analysis strategies presented here, and we plan to return to this in future work.
+Moving towards more agnostic models implies implementing more flexible templates, typically with a parameter number that varies dynamically while performing the inference.
+Exploring such scenarios requires some mechanism for model selection (such as reversible jumps in MCMC) to be in-built into the inference pipeline.
+In principle, SBI already directly allows for model comparison~\cite{Jeffrey:2023stk}.
+However, tackling this issue would correspond to simulating data and training a network over several parameter spaces simultaneously.
+While, conceptually, there are no clear no-goes in performing this procedure, technically, some parts of our training algorithm (mostly related to truncation) would have to be adapted to face this challenge.
+We plan to return to this in future work.
+In this work, we have also assumed that the changes in noise parameters occur at discrete times.
+In reality, it may be the case for some noise components that the change is more adiabatic, occurring slowly over a segment.
+It is possible to include this directly in the framework just by allowing the noise parameters to vary in time during a segment and then generate the data accordingly.
+This is because SBI can still learn to marginalize over this non-stationary noise, and the benefits surrounding the fact there is one stationary cosmological component remain.
+Indeed, one such example of this could be the background of galactic binaries which vary over the year.
+In this case we could additionally think about conditioning the trained estimator directly on the time at which the segment starts $\tau$, allowing us to leverage our knowledge of the annual modulation, but maintain the benefits of only having to train one network.
 Finally, there is the challenge of data generation and storage.
 Specifically, to maintain the efficient data generation step described above, we needed to store both the coarse-grained, squared data as well as the cross-terms (totalling 6 different pieces of data per simulation).
 As the number of modeling components increases, constructing and storing the data this way introduces combinatorially increasing storage requirements.
 This motivates the further investigation of linear data compression steps, or indeed analysis carried out directly at the linear level, which would then only scale linearly in the number of components.
+This would also allow us to trivially move beyond the (implicit) assumption of a diagonal noise basis, which here is the AET basis.
 We will explore these avenues in future work and releases of \texttt{saqqara}.